 BLIK Level 0

-How does BLIK Level 0 work?
+How BLIK Level 0 works

 Requirements